ckswjd99/GPT2-in-C/README.md

 GPT2 model running in C language.

-It generates 64 tokens in 8.x seconds on Raspberry Pi 4, which is SOTA performance.
+It generates 64 tokens in 8.x seconds on Raspberry Pi 4, which is SOTA and lower bound of performance.

 ## Requirements